brendanmckenzie/flask-cms/README.md

 ## Getting started

+ 1. Read the assumptions below
- 1. Go to the project directory
+ 2. Go to the project directory
- 2. Add this repository as a submodule
+ 3. Add this repository as a submodule
    * `git submodule add https://github.com/brendanmckenzie/flask-cms.git cms`
    * `git submodule init`
    * `git submodule update`
    * `cd cms`
    * `git checkout master`
- 3. Run the [SQL file](https://github.com/brendanmckenzie/flask-cms/blob/master/database/000_up_initial.sql) in `database` directory
+ 4. Run the [SQL file](https://github.com/brendanmckenzie/flask-cms/blob/master/database/000_up_initial.sql) in `database` directory
- 4. Add the above snippet to your application startup
+ 5. Add the above snippet to your application startup

 ## Assumptions
 This module makes a few assumptions.

  1. You are running PostgreSQL and have run the SQL script in the database directory
- 2. Your CMS templates are stored in a folder called `cms-content` under your main application's template directory
+ 2. Your CMS templates are stored in a folder called `cms_content` under your main application's template directory
  3. Your authentication with flask is ensures that there is a `user` property on the `Flask.g` object, and that `user` object has an `admin` boolean that is `true`